influxdata/telegraf/plugins/inputs/couchbase/README.md

 # Couchbase Input Plugin
 Couchbase is a distributed NoSQL database.
 This plugin gets metrics for each Couchbase node, as well as detailed metrics for each bucket, for a given couchbase server.
-Because of the way Couchbase returns many metrics in time-based intervals, the first Gather period will be skipped in order to determine the time window of metrics for Telegraf to retrieve.
-Thus, the frequency of couchbase Bucket metrics will be based on your telegraf interval.

-Metrics will be retrieved at roughly these intervals from Couchbase, based on your interval:

-Interval less than 1 minute = bucket metrics every second.
-Interval less than 1 hour = bucket metrics every 4 seconds.
-Interval less than 1 day = bucket metrics every minute.
-Interval less than 8 days = bucket metrics every 10 minutes.
-Interval 8 or more days = bucket metrics every 6 hours.

 ## Configuration: